G. S. Jayalal

-G.S Jayalal is an Indian politician and social worker who is a member of 13th Kerala Legislative Assembly representing Chathannoor assembly constituency.
+G.S Jayalal is an Indian politician and social worker who represented Chathannoor assembly constituency.
 He is a member of the Communist Party of India and has served as member of part State Council.

 Early life and education

 He was born as the son of S. Gopala Krishna Pillai and Sathibai on 20 May 1972 at Chirakkara of Kollam district.
 After attending Chirakkara Government High School, G.S.
 Jayalal earned his SSLC in 1987.
 Gopalakrishna Pillai, his father, served as vice president of the Kalluvathukkal panchayat and is one of the Communist Party's Chathannoor constituency leaders.

 Personal life

 His wife R.S.
 Preetha is an LIC Insurance agent.
 The couple has two children Ardra P Lal, Advait Krishna.